Global Strategy Journal

-Abstract: Please supply a one-paragraph abstract of up to 125 words for all articles, research notes, and commentaries.
+Abstract: Please supply a two-part abstract in the below format for all articles.
 This, as you know, is a precise summary of your entire paper, not just your conclusions, and must be able to stand alone, separate from the rest of the paper.
 GSJ policy is that no citations to other works are used in the abstract.

 Acknowledgements: In the final version of your paper, the names of any sponsors of your research, including grant numbers, and/or people you would like to thank, may be included in an acknowledgements section that should appear immediately before your list of references.
 This acknowledgement section should be on your title page and not included in the main document during the reviewing process.

 The language of the journal is American English.
 Please be sure that your paper is double-spaced and uses a 12-point readable font and 1-inch margins on all sides.
 Your text, including titles of sections, must be left-justified.
 There is one space between each sentence.

 • Headings and subheadings are flush with the left-hand margin and the first line of the initial paragraph appearing under each is also left-justified.
 Other paragraphs in a section are indented.